GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 6. Click on “Export” button
 7. Select the feature you wants to use
 8. Then finally select apk from which you wants to export esp file
+9. Finally, [open Google Earth Studio](https://earth.google.com/studio/) in the web browser.
+Select “open project“ then locate the esp file and enjoy the animation.

 *For more information*